alvarotrigo/react-fullpage/README.md

 ### Commercial license

-Although react-fullpage.js is under the MIT license as can be seen on the [LICENSE file](https://github.com/alvarotrigo/react-fullpage.js/blob/master/LICENSE), notice [fullPage.js library](https://github.com/alvarotrigo/fullPage.js) is under GPLv3.
+Although react-fullpage is under the MIT license as can be seen on the [LICENSE file](https://github.com/alvarotrigo/react-fullpage/blob/master/LICENSE), notice [fullPage.js library](https://github.com/alvarotrigo/fullPage.js) is under GPLv3.
 Therefore you'll need to purchase a Commercial License for fullPage.js if you want to use fullPage to develop commercial sites, themes, projects, and applications. [[Purchase a Fullpage Commercial License]](https://alvarotrigo.com/fullPage/pricing/)

 ### Open source license